The author is a guitarist and bassist with over 35 years of experience as a musician.

 Learning to change the strings and perform general maintenance on your guitars is very important.
 It will keep your guitar in good order now and make sure it's ready for practice.
 By maintaining your guitar you might just be making sure it stays around for the rest of your career.

 Think you won't care about your starter guitar years from now?
 You will, and many veteran players regret not having their first guitar anymore.
-Through your career your tastes will change, and the guitar strings you use now may not be the ones you're happy with next year, or even next week.
+Throughout your career, your tastes will change, and the guitar strings you use now may not be the ones you're happy with next year or even next week.

 Good luck and have fun!